pietronromano/github-actions/basics/README.md

 # github-actions-basics
-Basic workflow &amp; actions examples
+Basic workflow and actions examples

+- See root .github/workflows folder for these examples